gnawice/mojo-cnn/README.md

 ```

-Construction of a new CNN for MNIST, and train records with OpenMP threading:
+API Example: Construction of a new CNN for MNIST, and train records with OpenMP threading:
 ```
 #define MOJO_OMP
 #include <omp.h>